thommiano/neural-doodle/README.rst

 Examples & Usage
 ================

-Note the ``--device`` argument that lets you specify which GPU or CPU to use.
+The main script is called ``doodle.py``, which you can run with Python 3.4+.
+The ``--device`` argument that lets you specify which GPU or CPU to use.
 For the samples above, here are the performance results:

 * **GPU Rendering** — Assuming you have CUDA setup and enough on-board RAM, the process should complete in 3 to 8 minutes, even with twice the iteration count.
 * **CPU Rendering** — This will take hours and hours, even up to 12h on older hardware.
 To match quality it'd take twice the time.
 Do multiple runs in parallel!